ptem/nicotine-plus-plus/README.md

    chair
    table
    ```
     The user will be `chair` and the password will be `table`.
-Once done, you can save and close the file
+Once done, you can save and close the file.
 3. The next step is optional.
 If you want to define your own folder structure where the files are downloaded you have to edit the `docker-compose.yaml` file.
 You only have to change the path that is before the colon `:`.
     ```
     volumes: